m-kal/sicktube/readme.md

 ## Usage

+**Download/Process URLs**

+The main command for Sicktube is `run`, which will load the appropriate config file and process all sections and all urls.

+    usage: sicktube.py [-h] [--config CONFIG]

+    Process urls from configuration files

+    optional arguments:
+      -h, --help       show this help message and exit --config CONFIG  Location of the settings configuration file (default: None)

 **Dump Configuration**

 Use the `config` command to print the global and per-section resolved config settings.
 This is useful to determine if config files are properly overriding global defaults.